gjermundgaraba/bjaanes.github.io/_posts/2017-05-14-use-cases-for-augmented-reality.md

 You can imagine using AR for

 * Fitting rooms
-* Trying out furniture in you home
+* Decorating and trying out furniture in you home
-* Decorating
 * Real estate
     * When showing someone an empty house, create an incredible narrative.
     * In fact, it might be BETTER to show someone an empty house and using AR to create a beautiful scenario
-* Shopping
+* Online Shopping
-    * All kinds of shopping
-    * Real estate, personal shopping, fitting rooms
-* Decorating
+    * Wonder what that thing you want to buy look like?
+Just put a hologram of it on your desk.

 &nbsp;